elqal3awii/WebSecurity-Academy-with-Rust/XML external entity (XXE) injection/Blind XXE with out-of-band interaction/README.md

 ~$ cargo run
 ```

-# Expected Output
+## Expected Output

 ```
-⟪#⟫ Injection point: productId
+⦗#⦘ Injection point: productId
-❯ Injecting payload to issue a DNS lookup to burp collaborator using an external entity..
+❯❯ Using an external entity to issue a DNS lookup to burp collaborator..
 OK 🗹 Check your burp collaborator for the DNS lookup
 🗹 The lab should be marked now as solved
 ```